Sunday Morning Programs

 First Time Visitor?

 Please plan to take the time to fill out a Visitor Connect Card.
 You will need to do this in order for your child(ren) to be in our care.
-Please look for members wearing leis, our Children and Family Ministry Coordinator Nicole Fitzhugh, or Rev. Sheri Prud’homme on Sunday mornings for answers to any questions or for help with this process.
+Please look for members wearing leis or Jeffrey Melcher, our Religious Education Transition Coordinator, on Sunday mornings for answers to any questions or for help with this process.
 Children must be picked up before 1 o’clock from the nursery or noon from the Spirit Rooms.
-A light snack will be provided, so please let us know if there are food allergies.
+A light snack will be provided, so please let us know if there are any food allergies.
 Parents are welcome to accompany their child to the Nursery or to Sunday morning programming; children are welcome to stay in the service.

 Rites of Passage

 Marking important events in our lives gives them more meaning and significance.
-Church is a place for your child’s changing self and world to be honored.
-Contact Rev. Sheri to schedule or for more information: Rev Sheri@uuoakland.org.
+The church is a place for your child’s changing self and world to be honored.

 - Child Dedications: twice a year, in Hamilton Hall, we dedicate our congregation to supporting children and their parents